appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 ---

 ### 2.7.2 Do not setup access keys during initial user setup for all IAM users that have a console password
-**Platform:** AWS \
+**Platform:** AWS

 **Rationale:** Requiring the additional steps be taken by the user for programmatic access after their profile has been created will give a stronger indication of intent that access keys are [a] necessary for their work and [b] once the access key is established on an account that the keys may be in use somewhere in the organization.

-**Note**: Even if it is known the user will need access keys, require them to create the keys themselves or put in a support ticket to have them created as a separate step from user creation. \
+Note: Even if it is known the user will need access keys, require them to create the keys themselves or put in a support ticket to have them created as a separate step from user creation.

-External Reference: CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 1.11
+**External Reference:** CIS Amazon Web Services Foundations Benchmark v2.0.0, Section 1.11

 **Evidence**